-Discover the full management transaction log of Lionheart Acquisition Corp.
-II, a listed equity based in United States.
-Shares are listed on US US, under the authority of SEC (Form 4).
-Operating in the Others sector, Lionheart Acquisition Corp.
-II has published 8 insider filings.
-The latest transaction was reported on 7 July 2021 — Acquisition.
+Track the Lionheart Acquisition Corp.
+II share price and the full management transaction log of the company, a publicly traded company based in United States.
+Shares are quoted on US US, under the authority of SEC (Form 4).
+The latest transaction was disclosed on 7 July 2021 (Acquisition).
 Among the most active insiders: Sternberg Ophir.
-All data is accessible without an account.
+Every trade is free.

 8 of 8 declarations